Pueblo (newspaper)

-Pueblo: Diario del Trabajo Nacional, (in English The People: Daily of National Labor) was a Spanish newspaper published in the evening during the period of the Francoist dictatorship.
-The paper was owned by the regime’s vertical syndicates, and at one point it became one of the three most important newspapers in Francoist Spain.
+Pueblo: Diario del Trabajo Nacional (English: The People: Daily of National Labor) was a Spanish newspaper published in the evening during the period of the Francoist dictatorship.
+The paper was owned by the regime's vertical syndicates, and at one point it became one of the three most important newspapers in Francoist Spain.
 Most of its content focused on crime reports and sports.

 History

-During the brief period in which Gerardo Salvador Merino headed the Delegación Nacional de Sindicatos (National Syndicates Delegation), a trade-union newspaper was created in April 1940 which would take final shape two months later under the name Pueblo, initially under the authority of the Delegación Nacional de Prensa y Propaganda (National Press and Propaganda Delegation).
+During the brief period in which Gerardo Salvador Merino headed the Delegación Nacional de Sindicatos (National Syndicates Delegation; DNS), a trade-union newspaper was created in April 1940 which would take final shape two months later under the name Pueblo, initially under the authority of the Delegación Nacional de Prensa y Propaganda (National Press and Propaganda Delegation).

 The newspaper was set up in the former offices of the socialist daily Claridad, and in fact initially used its equipment.
 The first editor was the Falangist physician Jesús Ercilla.
 Its first issue appeared on 17 June 1940.
 In its early years it had a circulation of around 25,000 copies.
-The paper employed acclaimed sports-journalist Ramón de la Torre, who reportedly raised the standards of football coverage by writing on the second and third divisions in what was popularly dubbed the “División la Torre”, a reference to his surname.
+The paper employed acclaimed sports journalist Ramón de la Torre, who reportedly raised the standards of football coverage by writing on the second and third divisions in what was popularly dubbed the "División la Torre", a reference to his surname.

-A later order of November 1942 guaranteed significant autonomy to the syndicalist propaganda apparatus and effective control over it by the Delegación Nacional de Sindicatos—a practice begun under Salvador Merino that now received legal sanction.
-During the years of the Second World War, the paper maintained a pro-Nazi Germany editorial line, as did Arriba, the flagship paper of the Movement press.
-In 1948, a resolution of the «Movement»—dated 16 January 1948—established that the paper would come under the direct authority of the National Syndicates Delegation.
+A later order of November 1942 guaranteed significant autonomy to the syndicalist propaganda apparatus and effective control over it by the DNS—a practice begun under Salvador Merino that now received legal sanction.
+During the years of the Second World War, the paper maintained a pro-Nazi Germany editorial line, as did Arriba, the flagship paper of the Falangist press.
+In 1948, a resolution of the Falangist Movement—dated 16 January 1948—established that the paper would come under the direct authority of the National Syndicates Delegation.
 Between 1946 and 1951 the paper was directed by Juan Aparicio López.

-From 1952 to 1974 the editor was Emilio Romero Gómez, (Note: Except for a brief interval between 1954 and 1956.) whose columns—illustrated with a rooster—became popularly known as the “gallitos.”
+From 1952 to 1974 the editor was Emilio Romero Gómez, (Note: Except for a brief interval between 1954 and 1956.) whose columns—illustrated with a rooster—became popularly known as the "gallitos."
 Under his leadership Pueblo became one of the most widely read papers of Francoist Spain.
 In these years the daily reached a distribution of 200,000 copies, becoming the third newspaper with the largest national circulation—behind ABC and La Vanguardia Española.
 In the first half of 1972, the management considered launching different regional editions, a project that was met with hostility by the regional press.

 Despite being widely read and featuring well-known authors, it was often likened to the popular European tabloid press of the time.